Shubh00796/Shubh00796/README.md

 # 💫 About Me:
-<br>🔭 I'm currently working on exciting software projects using Java and Spring Boot.<br>👯 I'm looking to collaborate on open-source projects or innovative software solutions.<br>🤔 I'm looking for help with mastering advanced design patterns and distributed systems.<br>🌱 I'm currently learning more about cloud-native technologies (Kubernetes, Docker) and reactive programming.<br>💬 Ask me about Java, Spring Boot, backend development, or software engineering best practices.<br>⚡ Fun fact: I once wrote a program that could predict the weather with surprising accuracy (just kidding... mostly).
+I'm a Java and Spring Boot developer with experience building backend systems, and I've also worked on the frontend with React.js.
+I'm always interested in collaborating on interesting projects, particularly those with challenging technical aspects.
+My current focus is on deepening my understanding of distributed systems and advanced design patterns.
+I'm also exploring cloud-native technologies like Kubernetes and Docker, as well as reactive programming.
+Happy to discuss Java, Spring Boot, React, backend development, frontend development, and general software engineering best practices

 # 💻 Tech Stack: